eletricmine333/An-Alternative-Conversion-Method-from-a-Higher-to-a-Lower-Positive-Integer-Base-Number/README.md

-This is the repository for the paper, "An Alternative Conversion Method from a Higher to a Lower Positive Integer Base Number"
+This is the repository for the paper, "An Alternative Conversion Method from a Higher to a Lower Positive Integer Base Number."

 Please download and import the code into an IDE for use.